Eva Trout (novel): Minor characters

 Mr. Denge-a real estate agent who leases out a house in Kent to Eva.

 Tony Clavering-Haight-an Anglican priest and Constantine's lover.
 Through his long conversation with Eva, the readers get to know how Eva feels about her past after having spent eight years in the USA.

-Applethwaite-a sculptress.
+Applethwaite-a sculptor.
 It is upon her failure to watch Jeremy carefully that Jeremy gets kidnapped.

 Kenneth-a homosexual man who has an affair with Constantine.
 In fact, Willy Trout buys the castle and wants Kenneth to be in administration with the aim of keeping Constantine away from him.

 Gerard Bonnard-a French doctor to whom Eva takes Jeremy with the aim of improving his son's communication skills.

 Portman C. Holman-a philosophy professor who flies to the USA on the same plane as Eva.
 The letter he sends to Eva never reaches its destination.

 Themes

 Surface/depth

 There are two important moments in the novel that we come across the tension between surfaces and depths.
 Indeed, the novel opens with such a tension: upon the sight of the castle by the lake, Henry Dancey asks: "Is that castle bona fide?"
 The grandiose appearance of the castle makes Henry feel like there is something unrealistic and inauthentic about the spectacular façade of the castle.
 In the second moment of Eva's privileging superficiality, she is commenting on the artworks exhibited in the National Portrait Gallery.
 Eva rejects the view that depths make people's life more real than that of the portraits.

 [T]hey were all "pictures."
 Images.
-"Nothing but a deck of cards"?–not quite, but nearly enough to defeat Eva. …They were on show only.
-Lordily suffering themselves to be portrayed, they'd presented a cool core of resistance even to the most penetrating artist. … Nothing was to be learned from them (if you excepted learning that nothing was to be learned).
+"Nothing but a deck of cards"?–not quite, but nearly enough to defeat Eva. ...They were on show only.
+Lordily suffering themselves to be portrayed, they'd presented a cool core of resistance even to the most penetrating artist. ...
+Nothing was to be learned from them (if you excepted learning that nothing was to be learned).
 In so far as they had an effect on the would-be student, it was a malign one: every soul Eva knew became no longer anything but a portrait.
 There was no "real life"; no life was more real than this.
 This she had long suspected.
 She now was certain.

 Eva's renunciation of depths, however, does not prevent her from developing unique relationships with other characters.
 Given that Bowen never makes a facial description of Eva, the novel showcases Eva's continuous attempts to have a face of her own in her "superficial" and non-identitarian way.